 If a telephone interview is used in the application process, the submission must include a detailed description of the process.
-The description must be a stand-alone document in a paper filing or attached as a Supporting Document in a SERFF filing.
+The description must be attached as a standalone Supporting Document in SERFF.
 The description must include the following:

 - (a) Whether the telephone interview will be conducted by a licensed agent.
 Any questions involving the type and amount of insurance must be asked by an agent licensed in New York.
 Follow-up questions or questions in a "Part B" consisting of only medical questions need not be asked by a New York licensee. - (b) The criteria used to determine which, if not all, applicants receive a telephone interview in conjunction with a written application and confirmation that such criteria and the questions asked of each applicant are non-discriminatory in accordance with Section 4224.